kszaszowska-da/data-analysis-sql-portfolio/README.md

-# data-analysis-sql-portfolio
+# cosmetics-store-sales-analysis
-SQL queries for data analysis – part of my data analyst portfolio.
+Sales analysis of cosmetics store using PostgreSQL and Power BI

 **ENGLISH BELOW**